csernazs/misc/docs/python_programming_guide.md

-For a larger CLI program, this `Application` class has the only purpose of parsing the command line arguments, setting up logging, and whatever resources needs to be set up and then passes the control to the lib.
-In other words it should not contain business logic.
+For a larger CLI program, this `Application` class has the only purpose of parsing the command line arguments, setting up logging, and whatever resources needs to be set up (calling functions to parse config files, or load data) and then passes the control to the lib.
+In other words it should not contain business logic, unless it is so little and trivial that creating a separate function or class would be overkill.

 ## What a lib code must never ever do